 Cognate Electives - Students must design a series of electives that constitute a cognate area of study, subject to consultation with and approval by the Art History faculty and the Dean of Curriculum and Academic Services.
 The typical cognate area will consist of 200- or 300-level non-core courses in the Humanities (e.g. English, Language and Literatures, History, Music History, Dance History, Theater History, or Philosophy) although courses in the Sciences or Social Sciences can be considered if appropriate to the cognate area of study.

 A grade of C- or better is required for each of the following courses: all of Art History, Studio Art, and cognate area courses used to fulfill major requirements

 By the end of the junior year each student will submit an Art History paper from a 200-level or higher art history course.
 For information on writing requirements for "double" or "triple" majors, consult the Undergraduate Bulletin under "Multiple Majors" or the Office of the Dean of Curriculum and Academic Services.

 ARTH 399 (Directed Study) may be used to satisfy the 300-level Art History elective requirement in either track.
-However, students in the Interdisciplinary track who elect a non-thesis Directed Study elective must also take three credits of ARTH 399 (Directed Study: Thesis) to complete requirements.

 Students who plan to go to graduate school in art history are advised to take courses that develop writing and research skills, and to acquire as many foreign language skills as possible.
 Study abroad is highly recommended.
 Students with an interest in Arts Management (Galleries, Arts Administration, Museology) are advised to add a Business Minor.
 Students with an interest in Conservation and Restoration are advised to take Chemistry I and II.